ARCHIVED-mean-stack/session-10/readme.md

 See the [Angular Forms Guide](https://docs.angularjs.org/guide/forms) for complete documentation.

-Add validation to our add pirate form:
+Add validation to our add pirate form.

+- Add name attribute to form
+- Add required to form fields
+- Add name attributes for fields
+- novalidate - is used to disable browser's native form validation

 ```
 <h3>Pirates</h3>